Introduction to Postgresql Security

 psql "service=example dbname=postgres"

 So far we have explored how to protect the PostgreSQL database server from unauthorized network connections, use strong transport encryption and make sure that server and clients can trust each other’s identities with mutual TLS authentication.
 Another piece of the puzzle is to figure out what users can do and what they have access to once they’ve connected to the database and had their identity verified.
-This is usually referred to as authorization.
+This is usually referred to as authorization or access controls.

 PostgreSQL has a comprehensive user permissions system that is built around the